 Russian Kotleti Recipe for Delicious Deep Fried Russian Chicken Meat Patties

-This Russian kotleti recipe will make you delicious Russian-style minced chicken patties that are similar to those my baboushka made that I grew up eating in my grandparents’ red brick home in Blacktown in the western suburbs of Sydney in the 1970s and again during my early university years in the mid-Eighties.
-I’ve called these Russian ‘style’ as I’ve tweaked the recipe a little.
+This Russian kotleti recipe will make you delicious Russian-style minced chicken patties that are similar to those my baboushka made that I grew up eating in my grandparents’ red brick home in Blacktown in the western suburbs of Sydney in the 1970s.

-Baba would buy cuts of meat from the butcher’s in Blacktown on her daily morning shop and Papa would mince the meat she’d bought in his old hand-grinder in the garage that was fixed to a rustic handmade wooden work bench that he’d made himself.
+Baba would buy cuts of meat from her favourite butcher in Blacktown on her daily morning shop and Papa would mince the meat she’d bought in his old hand-grinder in the garage that was fixed to a rustic handmade wooden work bench that he’d made himself.

 Papa had also built my grandparents’ and parents houses.
 The shiny steel mincer sat amongst grease-covered tools, beneath a ceiling of cobwebs.
 From a young age, it intrigued me how papa kept the thing so clean amongst all that grime.